Felicious/odoo-vale-linter/README.md

 ## Blocks and limitations ):
 1. To understand rst, Vale converts rst to html, then uses html to [check scopes](https://vale.sh/docs/topics/scoping/#types-formats-and-scopes).
 This means, to check whether all elements in a `guilabel`, an rst-specific tag, for example, we first have to build the doc (run `make fast` in terminal), *inspect* the guilabel element, and see what is output.
 Answer: :guilabel:`Confirm` is rendered as `<span class="guilabel">Confirm</span>`
+2. To find out the part of speech of a sentence to set up a [sequence extension point](https://vale.sh/docs/topics/styles/#sequence) and control for grammar, run `vale tag [file name] en ""`.
+The endpoint (en "") is required to use this check.